 Because the cruise lines dictate where a lawsuit has to be filed, in the fine print of your ticket stub.

-If you have additional questions regarding the litigation process or you would like to file a personal injury claim for injuries you have sustained, please contact Hickey Law Firm, P.A. today, or call (855) 375-3727 for a free consultation.
+If you have additional questions regarding the litigation process or you would like to file a personal injury claim for injuries you have sustained, please call Hickey Law Firm, P.A. today at 305-371-8000 for a free consultation.
 Serving Miami, Fort Lauderdale, West Palm Beach, Tampa, Orlando and anywhere else in Florida, we will work tirelessly to protect your rights.